| Title: | Affinity Propagation Clustering |

 displayed with the corresponding clustering dendrogram.
 If the

-object is the result of running
+AggExResult object is the result of running

-on a prior clustering result, the same heatmap
+aggExCluster on a prior clustering result, the same heatmap

-plot is produced as if heatmap
+plot is produced as if heatmap had been called on this

 prior clustering result, however, returning the cluster hierarchy's

-.
+dendrogram.
 In the latter case, color bars are plotted

 to visualize the prior clustering result (see description of

-argument sideColors
+argument sideColors above).

 All variants described above only work if the input object x

-with the similarity matrix (which is only
+contains a slot sim with the similarity matrix (which is only

 the case if the preceding clustering method has been called with

-).
-In case the slot sim
+includeSim=TRUE).
+In case the slot sim of x does not

 contain the similarity matrix, the similarity matrix must be supplied

-as second argument y
+as second argument y.

-All variants described above internally use heatmap
+All variants described above internally use heatmap with signature

-, so all arguments list above can be used for
+AggExResult,matrix, so all arguments list above can be used for

 all variants, as they are passed through using the ...